 - 2.15.
 The committee gave considerable attention to crime and community safety during the year.
 In May 2016 the committee scrutinised the Community Safety Agreement Annual Business Plan, including an account of the work of Oxfordshire Safer Communities Partnership (2015-16) and the Safer Oxfordshire Partnership (2016-17), presented jointly by the previous and current Chairmen.
 Progress with, and future direction of, the council's 365Alive strategy, led by Oxfordshire Fire and Rescue Service (OFRS), was also scrutinised, as was the OFRS draft Annual Report.
 OFRS's work beyond emergency response was particularly noted, for example their work on safeguarding vulnerable adults and mental health. - 2.16.
-The October 2016 meeting considered the work of both the Thames Valley Police & Crime Commissioner and the Chief Constable of Thames Valley Police.
-This meeting asked challenging questions of the PCC and Chief Constable and sought to hold these two external officers to account.
-The meeting was designated as fulfilling the committee's responsibility to act as the council's "crime and disorder committee" in accordance with s.19 of the Police and Justice Act 2006.
+The October 2016 meeting scrutinised the work of both the Thames Valley Police & Crime Commissioner and the Chief Constable of Thames Valley Police.
+This meeting held these two external bodies to account and fulfilled the committee's responsibility to act as the council's "crime and disorder committee" in accordance with s.19 of the Police and Justice Act 2006.